ghdl/ghdl/doc/building/PrecompileVendorPrimitives.rst

 ==================

 * **Step 0 - Configure the scripts (optional)**
-    See next section for how to configure `config.sh`.
+    See the next section for how to configure `config.sh`.

 * **Step 1 - Browse to your simulation working directory**